-Ensuring that the nation's nuclear delivery systems and weapons to ensure they remain effective, safe, and reliable is an extraordinarily complicated job that requires significant resources—over $600 billion through 2030.
+Modernizing the nation's nuclear delivery systems and weapons to ensure they remain effective, safe, and reliable is an extraordinarily complex job that requires significant resources—over $600 billion through 2030.